 There are a variety of symptoms of a person using heroin or being high at the time.
 Here are five common signs of heroin use.

 Exhaustion and lethargy: Heroin use usually causes the individual to ‘nod’, wherein they appear to be on the cusp of falling asleep and have little energy to talk or move.
 Nodding specifically refers to the individual appearing to fall forward as if asleep before catching themselves.

 Poor judgement: A person using heroin will exhibit a lack of mental acuity and clarity.
 Decision making is difficult, and they may appear unconcerned with their environment.

-Social withdrawal: Heroin use takes a severe financial, emotional and physical toll on the user.
+Social withdrawal: Heroin use takes a severe toll on a users mental health and physical wellbeing.
 As is the case with any addiction, the individual is likely to withdraw from social circles and obligations as their drug use becomes ever more important in their life.

-Flu-like symptoms: Heroin use often causes symptoms similar to those of the flu, such as sweating, fever, nausea, vomiting and diarrhoea.
+Flu-like symptoms: Heroin addiction often causes symptoms similar to those of the flu, such as sweating, fever, nausea, vomiting and diarrhoea.
 This is often accompanied by watery eyes and a runny nose.
 Usually, these are withdrawal symptoms.
 When a person stops using the effects of heroin wear off and their body suddenly loses a chemical it has become dependant on.

-Weight loss: A common side effect of heavy heroin use is significant and unintended weight loss.
+Weight loss: One of the more common symptoms of heroin addiction is significant and unintended weight loss.
 This is partly due to the lowering of appetite and drive to perform physical actions when under the substance but may also be attributed to an increasing lack of self-care that often accompanies addiction.